 When it was time to build the fire, I couldn’t wait to show the scouts how to chop and split wood with a knife instead of a hatchet.
 Out came the Becker BK2 to the oohs and ahhs of the boys, who fell into fighting with each other over who got to try it first.

 One by one, they tried chopping some dead pine and fir.
 The BK2 chopped … adequately.
 Almost.
+The boys had a blast but I could tell the efficiency wasn’t there.
 Then we dove into splitting.
-With its 1/4″ wedge shape, this thing’s a splitter … if the wood’s no more than about 6″ thick.
-As luck would have it, most of the dead stuff in our area was more like 8″ or bigger.
+With its 1/4″ wedge shape, this thing’s a splitter … to a point.
+But once the wood starts growing past 6-7″, the BK2’s stubby blade can only nibble at the edges.

 Now I felt some disappointment creeping in.
-The BK2 wasn’t really the best chopper in the world, and it didn’t have enough blade for a lot of the splitting we needed.
+The BK2 wasn’t really the best chopper in the world and it struggled to keep up with the splitting we needed.
+Just not quite enough blade.
+Hopefully it had a sweet spot to flaunt on the other end of the spectrum.

-Then, as if sent in by fate to deflate me, the boys came to me for help opening dinner packages.
+Then, as if sent in by Fate to deflate me, the boys came running back into camp asking for help opening their dinner packages.
 This time, I hesitated.
 Something inside of me cringed at the thought of pulling out that hunk of steel to slice open a delicate plastic wrapper.

 As the weekend wore on, I felt that knife on my belt more and more.
 When I had picked up the Becker Bk2 for the first time, I was starry-eyed at its heft, confidence-inducing heft.
-Jump forward to a weekend of carrying that heft around on my belt, constantly tugging at my pants, feeling heavier by the hour, and the charm faded fast.
+Jump forward to a weekend of carrying that heft around on my belt, constantly tugging at my pants, and the charm faded fast.
 Every moment I carried that knife it did its best to remind me it was there.

-Did you ever have a crush on a lady, just to end up irritated when you found out too late how clingy she could be?
+Did you ever have a crush on a lady, just to end up irritated at how clingy she turned out to be?
 That lady was my Becker BK2.
-By the end of the weekend, it had tugged and pulled and begged for my attention so constantly that I actually felt annoyed at it.
+By the end of the weekend, it had tugged and pulled and begged for my attention so incessantly that I actually felt annoyed at it.
 If a knife can be “clingy” the Becker BK2 was clingy.

 Breaking up with the Ka-Bar Becker BK2